kizniche/Mycodo/README.md

 ## Upgrading

-If you already have Mycodo installed (>=5.0.0), you can perform an upgrade to the latest [release](https://github.com/kizniche/Mycodo/releases) on github by either using the Upgrade option in the web UI (recommended) or by issuing the following command in a terminal.
+If you already have Mycodo installed (version >= 4.0.0), you can perform an upgrade to the latest [release](https://github.com/kizniche/Mycodo/releases) on github by either using the Upgrade option in the web UI (recommended) or by issuing the following command in a terminal.
 A log of the upgrade process is created at /var/log/mycodo/mycodoupgrade.log

 ```sudo /bin/bash ~/Mycodo/mycodo/scripts/upgrade_commands.sh upgrade```